 With this one I got off with a rough start.
 Originally I wanted to glue wooden cookies all along the curved edge, making it look like a welded bolts.
 But the ones I ordered online (Awesome source by the way http://www.americanwoodcrafterssupply.com), were too big, soo I changed my plan and glued them to the feet.
 Even better?
 Then I had trouble get the paint stick to the laminated top.
 Had to sand everything off again and start over with a right primer!
 If anyone ever wants to paint laminate, this is your product! make sure to sand it first and clear coat at the end.

 I don't remember since when we had this IKEA bench sitting and rotting outside.
 The top was completely gone and just when I was about to throw it for firewood, we decided to salvage the poor thing.
 Brian made a box for tile for it and painted the legs black.
-It could serve as a flower stand over the winter or an extra table to rest your glass on the porch :) Before
+Now it serves as a flower stand or just an extra table to rest your glass on the porch :) Before

-Those used to be our kitchen chairs when we lived in the apt.
+Those used to be our kitchen chairs when we lived in a tiny Apt in Fort Lee.
 Ever since we moved to the house, they have been sitting in the basement and after many failed attempts to get rid of them on a garage sale, I decided to make them over.